neurodata/checklists/algorithms.md

 1. [Look at it](https://www.youtube.com/watch?v=EF8GhC-T_Mo)
 2. [Keep it simple](https://youtu.be/DWKijJ9n-VQ?t=45s)

+The basic steps are listed below:

+1. Decide some stuff
+2. Simulate and analyze toy data
+3. Analyze and analyze synthetic data
+6. Analyze real data

+Note that sometimes the toy and synthetic simulation are the same, and sometimes the synthetic simulation data comes after real data.

 ## Decisions

 1. Plot a few samples of the raw data, as raw as possible (i.e. the whole multivariate time-series, rather than summary statistics), to justify the algorithm and simulation settings.